Updated: Jun 12

+The U.S. Medical system, broadly, is one of the largest economic systems on the planet.
+As we discuss next, it is a hydra-like system of patients and medical suppliers.
+The medical industry suppliers include doctors, nurses, hospitals, insurance companies, pharmaceuticals, the government and many other participants.
 Economists view systems via the lens of self-interest and incentives.
-Economists accept systems as they are and seek to understand the rules that drive them.
-Based on those rules, economists seek to understand how participants will respond to systems via their incentives.
+Economists seek to understand the rules driving economic systems.
+Based on those rules, economists seek to understand how each participant will respond to systems via their incentives.

 This article's core assumption is that all people seek to maximize their chances of living a long, healthy life.
-The journey starts by exploring the current medical system and why its incentives are not aligned with enabling people to live long and healthy lives.
-I demonstrate the current system emphasizes life quantity at the expense of life quality.
-Following the grounding in our current medical system, I provide a priority framework to help you achieve a long and healthy life.
-Then examined is how to deploy a high-deductible medical insurance strategy as a means to lower costs and provide a health-promoting commitment device.
+First explored is the current medical system and why its incentives are not aligned with enabling people to live long and healthy lives.
+The current medical system incentives emphasize life quantity at the expense of life quality.
+Following the grounding in our current medical system, a healthy living priority framework is provided to help you achieve a long and healthy life.
+Then, we show how a healthy living framework interacts with health funding.
+A high-deductible medical insurance strategy is demonstrated as a means to lower costs and provide a health-promoting commitment device.
 This is akin to a boil-your-own-frog approach to healthy behavior.
 Long-term, healthy behavior is your countermeasure for a medical system deriving revenue from sickness.
-Finally, a close-to-home, cancer-beating example is provided for how to successfully engage the current sickcare system.
+Finally, a close-to-home, cancer-beating success story example is provided for how to successfully engage the current sickcare system.

 About the author: Jeff Hulett is a behavioral economist and a decision scientist.
 He is an executive with the Definitive Companies.
 Jeff teaches personal finance and the decision sciences at James Madison University.
 Jeff is an author and his latest book is Making Choice, Making Money: Your Guide to Making Confident Financial Decisions.
 His experience includes senior leadership roles in banking and bank risk consulting.
 Jeff holds advanced degrees in finance, mathematics, and economics.
 Jeff and his family live in the Washington D.C. area.